-Ribbon as decor
+1. Ribbon as decor

-I wove some cheery plaid ribbon through this metal wall basket I have hanging on the wall above my espresso machine, and I like how it looks with ribbon so much better that I definitely plan on getting some other kind of ribbon to replace it with when spring arrives.
-Or I may use fabric instead.
+I wove some cheery plaid ribbon through this metal wall basket I have hanging on the wall above my espresso machine.
+I like how it looks with ribbon so much better that I plan on getting new ribbon when spring arrives.

 I love to incorporate nature into my decor because it helps me appreciate the beauty specific to that season.
 To make this garland, I dipped some pine cones in white acrylic paint and tied them to a length of red ribbon cord.
 Then I added some LED “fairy lights” that look pretty in the evening when the lights are low.

-Lamp shade cover
+4. Lamp shade cover

-Last summer I came up with the idea of making a removable cover for the shade of my wall sconce as a way to add a little bit of color to my RV decor (I have a hard time forcing myself not to choose all neutral colors).
+Last summer I came up with the idea of making a removable cover for the shade of my wall sconce as a way to add a little bit of color to my RV decor.
 In addition to a geometric print cover, I also made this one out of a Nordic snowflake print.
-You can read about how I made it here.

-Throw pillow covers
+5. Throw pillow covers

 Throw pillows are one of my favorite ways to decorate because the covers can be easily changed for a new look and seasonal pillow covers don’t take up much room to store.
 For Christmas this year I decided to go with a soft red pillow cover, a red and white plaid one, and a white one made from cable knit sweater fabric.